-To avoid that, they should exchange their UK licence for a European one before March 29 2019, the government has said.
+To avoid that, they should exchange their UK licence for a European one before Brexit, the government has said.

 But it warned the closer Brexit draws the bigger the possibility of delays in processing exchange applications because of the increased demands.
 They advise expats to exchange licences now rather than leaving it until the last minute.

-When will Brexit affect travel to and from Europe and the Republic of Ireland by car?
+When will Brexit affect travel to and from Europe?

-Britain is scheduled to withdraw from the EU at 11pm on Friday, March 29 2019.
+Britain is scheduled to withdraw from the EU on April 12 or May 22.